Embryonic Stem Cell Research Oversight Committees

 The National Academies called for the establishment of Embryonic Stem Cell Research Oversight (ESCRO) Committees in its 2005 Guidelines for Human Embryonic Stem Cell Research to manage the ethical and legal concerns in human embryonic stem cell research.
 Because of the complexity and novelty of many of the issues involved in that research, the Guidelines committee believes that all research institutions engaged in human embryonic stem cell research should create and maintain these committees at the local level.

 The composition and responsibilities of ESCRO committees was further clarified in the Amendments to the National Academies' Guidelines for Human Embryonic Stem Cell Research, released in February 2007.

 Organization

-The National Academies' Guidelines make clear that activities related to human embryonic stem cell research should be overseen by an ESCRO committee.
+The United States of America's National Academies' Guidelines make clear that activities related to human embryonic stem cell research should be overseen by an ESCRO committee.
 Those committees could be internal to a single institution or established jointly with one or more other institutions.
 Alternatively, an institution may have its proposals reviewed by an ESCRO committee of another institution or by an independent ESCRO committee.
 Many of these changes are discussed in the 2007 Amendments.